 The long-term effects of cleaning product pollutants may include respiratory diseases, heart disease, and cancer.
 This is why the Environmental Protection Agency (EPA) recognizes that cleaning products carry a real risk of toxic chemical exposure.

-So if the body is exposed to a chemical a handful of times it may not cause any harm.
-However, long term exposure would allow for some chemicals to build up enough over time and trigger some kind of disease outcome.
+So if the body is exposed to a chemical a handful of times, it may not cause any harm.
+However, long-term exposure would allow some chemicals to build up enough over time and trigger disease outcomes.

 This is the concept [of body burden] in that pollution is not just in our air and in our water — it’s also in us.”